StephenPrakash/PMS/README.md

 1. Circuit Diagram
 2. Code

-You will need to install a new library for this to work MAX30100_PulseOximeter.h
+You will need to install a new library for this to work - \n MAX30100_PulseOximeter.h

 Others are in-built.